 ARTICLE 3.
 HALFTIME.
-Between the second and third periods, there shall be an intermission of 12 minutes, plus any prescribed delay times established by the League office for teams to return to their locker rooms.
+Between the second and third periods, there shall be an intermission of 13 minutes.
 During this intermission, play is suspended, and teams may leave the field.
 The Back Judge will time halftime.
 See 13-1-1 for fouls by non-players between halves.